 Imagine living in a risk-free world!
 We would miss out on literally everything we have.
 Risk doesn’t have to mean you’re the best.
 It doesn’t have to mean the world knows your accomplishments, or that you make astounding breakthroughs.
 It means you take something you love or are passionate about and give it a try, despite your fear and hesitations (or maybe even because of it!).
 I have no intentions to compete with the popularity or sheer brilliance of the Berenstain Bears or Pirate Pete.
 It appears I’d have better luck trying out for the WNBA.
 But here goes following a dream and giving it a try.
 I hope we can all take a look at our dreams and take a few risks in order to enjoy the thrills of life.

 So on future International Talk Like A Pirate holidays, as you sit with your little lad and lassies all guzzied up in their pirate best, maybe ye can share this story by a pirate-dreamin’ landlubber who finally took the plunge and got her feet a wee bit wet.

-Here be an excerpt from me most recent story, because I daren’t put it all out there and have some billage rat plunder it (I don’t have a clue what the privacy is on blogs like this)!
+Here be an excerpt from me most recent story, because I daren’t put it all out there and have some billage rat plunder it!

 Cap’n Green Hook McGray